 Attack Of The Man-Eaters (1960) - The garlic capital of the world, Gilroy, California, is attacked by man eating farm animals.

-The Triple Jumper & The Debutante (1961) - Following his success in the 1960 Rome Olympics, Gold Medal winning Triple Jumper Jozef Szmidt defected from Poland to star in this Hollywood flop.
+The Triple Jumper and The Debutante (1961) - Following his success in the 1960 Rome Olympics, Gold Medal winning Triple Jumper Jozef Szmidt defected from Poland to star in this Hollywood flop.
 [He defected back and was executed - which he said was better than being a Hollywood loser.]

 The Semi-Conductor (1961) - Joey Levitch stars.
 Follow-up to 'The Ex-Ecutive.'
 He's not a conductor... yet.